 Often the drug causes diarrhea, as it changes gastrointestinal health.
 Consumption of yogurt may help treat a cold.
 Four cups of yogurt containing 100 million live active bacteria effectively reduce gastrointestinal infections.

 So, how much yogurt should you eat when consuming antibiotics?
-The answer is: Once treatment is complete, double or triple consume yogurt for 2 weeks.

 What Are Antibiotics?